xp-forge/frontend/README.md

 ```
 *Note: For PHP 7, the `Param` annotation must be on a line by itself, [see here](https://gist.github.com/thekid/8ce84b0d0de8fce5b6dd5faa22e1d716#file-home-class-php)!*

 For the above class, the template engine will receive *home* as template name and the returned map as context.
 This library contains only the skeleton for templating - the [xp-forge/handlebars-templates](https://github.com/xp-forge/handlebars-templates) library implements it.
+For the rest of the examples, we'll be using it.

 The handlebars template is quite straight-forward: